animo/siera-cli/docs/guides/using-siera.md

 ---
-description: The Agent CLI follows CLI tool conventions to make it easy to use.
+description: Siera follows CLI tool conventions to make it easy to use.
 ---

-# Using the Agent CLI
+# Using Siera

-After [installing](installation.md) the Agent CLI, you can run `agent-cli` in your terminal to see all the options available to you.
-In this guide, we'll show you how to use the Agent CLI in your development process.
+After [installing](installation.md) Siera, you can run `siera` in your terminal to see all the options available to you.
+In this guide, we'll show you how to use Siera in your development process.

 > If you'd rather explore functionality through the CLI yourself, just use the `--help` or `-h` flag on any of the subcommands to see more info.

-The Agent Cli distinguishes options and subcommands.
+Siera distinguishes options and subcommands.
 Options before the subcommands are global, options after the subcommands are specific to that subcommand.

 ```
-agent-cli [OPTIONS] <SUBCOMMAND>
+siera [OPTIONS] <SUBCOMMAND>
 ```

 Each subcommand has their own options and subcommands, you can see which ones by using the `-h` or `--help` flag at any level.